garrison |

 gauge |

-to make an estimate of or a judgment concerning; judge.
-[7 definitions] |
+to make an estimate of; judge.
+[6 definitions] |

 gaunt |

-exceptionally thin and bony.
-[2 definitions] |
+very thin and bony. |

 gauze |

-a thin, nearly transparent cloth or other material with a loose or open weave.
+a thin cloth that one can see through or other material with a loose or open weave.
 [2 definitions] |

 gave |

-past tense of give. |
+past tense of "give." |

 gavel |

-a small hammer, usu. wooden, used by a judge or someone presiding over a meeting or auction to get attention, call for order, or signal a sale. |
+a small wooden hammer.
+It is used by a judge or someone in charge of a meeting or auction to get attention, call for order, or signal a sale. |

 gay |

-of or in a happy, joyous mood; festive; merry.
-[4 definitions] |
+of or in a happy mood; merry.
+[2 definitions] |

 Gaza Strip |

-a disputed area on the east coast of the Mediterranean that was occupied by Israel in 1967. |
+a coastal region along the eastern Mediterranean Sea that was taken over by Israel in 1967. |